|Upcoming Webinar: What’s New in Hazelcast 3.11, November 6th Register Now!|

 In JCache, expired records were removed lazily as they were touched.
 This meant that an entry could stay in-memory indefinitely after being expired and it would consume memory until you try to retrieve the entry.

 With Hazelcast IMDG 3.11, we added the capability to periodically remove expired entries.
 The period is configurable and the expired entries are removed in phases.
-A phase will scan and handle only a part of the cache records stored in a certain member to avoid introducing performance issues.
+A phase will scan and handle only a part of the cache records stored in a certain member in order to avoid introducing performance issues.

 Disclaimer and Closing Words